Things to Do in Yosemite Valley: The Ultimate Guide

 a group of tourists offboarding extranomical bus in yosemite

-There is not a bad time to visit Yosemite Valley.
-But if you have a specific trip or sites in mind, we can help you determine which season is the absolute best.
-Visit our detailed guide to Yosemite throughout the year.
+There’s no bad time to visit Yosemite Valley.
+But if you have a specific trip or sites in mind, we can help you determine which season is best.
+The best time to visit Yosemite will depend on your activity preferences and your tolerance for snow, hot weather, and crowds.

 Spring in Yosemite Valley is the waterfall chaser’s dream.
-Spring snowmelt roars over the rocky ledges and into the Merced River below, creating some of the most iconic Yosemite scenes.
-Wildlife becomes active as the valley warms.
+Snowmelt roars over the rocky ledges and into the Merced River, creating some of the most iconic Yosemite scenes.
+Wildlife also becomes more active as the valley warms, increasing your chance of sightings.

-Summer in Yosemite Valley is crowded.
-If driving your own vehicle, parking will be tough.
-But it may be worth the extra effort, because all of the park is open and accessible and the weather is perfect for sun worshippers and swimmers.
-If looking for waterfalls, early summer is better, as many falls start to dry up in July or August.
-Make sure to make all reservations WELL in advance for this season.
+Summer in Yosemite Valley is crowded, and parking is tough.
+But it can be worth the effort, because all of the park roads are open and the weather is great for hiking and swimming.
+If you’re looking for waterfalls, go early in the summer before they start to dry up in July or August.
+Be sure to make reservations well in advance for this season.

-Fall in Yosemite Valley is lovely.
-The leaves and the light are changing, so this is a great time of year for fall photography.
+Fall in Yosemite Valley is lovely in a different way.
+The leaves and light are changing, so this is a great time of year for photographers.
 Fans of milder weather will prefer hiking once the summer heat passes.
 Keep in mind that most of the waterfalls and seasonal lakes have run dry by this point.

-Winter in Yosemite Valley is spectacularly beautiful.
-The snow that often blankets the valley makes for extra special photographs and spreads a peaceful hush across the park.
-Several roads, and therefore, sections of Yosemite Park are closed seasonally, but Yosemite Valley remains open and accessible 365 days a year!
+Winter in Yosemite Valley is spectacular.
+The snow that blankets the valley makes for extra special photographs and spreads a peaceful hush across the park.
+Some roads and sections of Yosemite Park are closed seasonally, but Yosemite Valley remains open and accessible 365 days a year!

 How to Get Around Yosemite Valley